tonybaby16/02-sec-s1-analysis/README.md

 # SEC S-1 Filing Analysis
+See the chart at https://tonybaby16.github.io/02-sec-s1-analysis/

 ![S-1 Filings Visualization]

 A data analysis project that tracks S-1 filing trends with the U.S. Securities and Exchange Commission (SEC) from 1994 to present.
+Data updates daily at 8 am ET.

 ## Features